zoyth/cakemail-mcp-server/readme.md

 A comprehensive Model Context Protocol (MCP) server for integrating with the Cakemail API.
 This server provides tools for email marketing campaigns, contact management, transactional emails, templates, automation, and analytics through the Cakemail platform.

-## 🎯 Version 1.1.0 - Fully API Compliant
+## 🎯 Version 1.2.0 - Fully API Compliant

-This version brings the MCP server into **full compliance** with the official Cakemail API documentation, fixing critical inconsistencies and adding extensive new functionality.
+This version brings the MCP server into **full compliance** with the official Cakemail API documentation, with enhanced reliability, comprehensive error handling, and intelligent retry logic for production use.

 ## ✨ Features